MarkLuo04/mark-portfolio/README.md

-# Personal Portfolio Website
+# Mark's Portfolio Website

-Built with React and vanilla CSS.
+Built with React, JavaScript and CSS.

+Libraries used: Framer Motion, Lucide-react